 The IRS can also place liens on real estate, automobiles, and other forms of income.
 Your personal property is at risk for garnishment when the IRS is forced to use a levy as its form of collection.

 Despite its reputation as a behemoth bureaucracy with a complicated tax code, the IRS has many steps it can take before resorting to wage garnishment.
-The trick is to be proactive about your debt.
+The trick is to be proactive about your back taxes.
 Whatever you do, don’t avoid IRS notices.
 You can avoid wage garnishment by:

-The only relief will come once you’ve satisfied your tax debt completely.
-That is a fact no matter how the IRS collects your debt, so it’s in your best interest long-term to exhaust all other possibilities to negotiate another way to pay back taxes.
+The only aid will come once you’ve satisfied your back taxes completely.
+That is a fact no matter how the IRS collects your BACK TAXES, so it’s in your best interest long-term to exhaust all other possibilities to negotiate another way to pay back taxes.
 You might consider hiring a tax attorney to help you wade through the process and interpret the law to your favor.
-Facing your tax debt head-on in a timely and organized way can alleviate some of the stress that comes with an uncertain financial future.
+Facing your BACK TAXES head-on in a timely and organized way can alleviate some of the stress that comes with an uncertain financial future.

-In a moment of crisis, turn to the debt-relief resources Solvable provides.
-We can explain all your options to help you resolve your tax debt and remain financially solvent.
+In a moment of crisis, turn to the back tax assistance resources Solvable provides.
+We can explain all your options to help you resolve your BACK TAXES and remain financially solvent.